noloader/cryptopp-cmake/README.md

 1. better support Linux distributions, like Gentoo
 2. provide users with centrally maintained CMake project files

-The initial `cryptopp-config.cmake` and `CMakeLists.txt` were taken from the library sources when CMake support was officially dropped.
-Also see CMake on the Crypto++ wiki (https://www.cryptopp.com/wiki/CMake) for some history and how to use CMake with Crypto++.
+The initial `cryptopp-config.cmake` and `CMakeLists.txt` were taken from the library sources when CMake support was dropped.
+Also see CMake on the [Crypto++ wiki](https://www.cryptopp.com/wiki/CMake) for some history and how to use CMake with Crypto++.

+## Documentation

+The CMake project files are documented on the [Crypto++ wiki | CMake](https://www.cryptopp.com/wiki/CMake).
+If there is an error or ommission in the wiki article, then please fix it or open a bug report.

 ## Testing